Rekyt/gff_retriever/README.md

 gff_retriever
 =============

-From a GFF file retrieves all the Coding Sequnces
+From a GFF file retrieves all the Coding Sequences